purtuga/ComponentElement/README.md

 -   `init()`: called when the component is first initialized (called from constructor).
 Can be used (for example) to show an initial UI state while the rest completes (ex. loading...).
 At this stage, ShadowRoot has been created (if static property `useShadow` is true and browser supports it, but there is no UI yet (see below)
 -   `ready()`: called when all required props have been provided.
 At this point, the Template is inserted into the root of the Elements, replacing any prior content.
 -   `mounted()`: Happens only after `init` and only if Element is part of DOM (CE `connectedCallback` has been triggered).
 This method can be called multiple times, since ELement can be removed/added to DOM multiple times.
+-   `unready`: Happens if at any point required `props` are removed/unset.
--   `unmounted()`: Happens only if Element is mounted.
+-   `unmounted()`: Happens only after an Element is mounted.
 Could be called multiple times.
 When unmounted, element's destroy logic is automatically called (after `delayDestroy` static property value has been reached).
+When unmounted, if required props change, component could also invoke `unready`, but only if before `destroy` logic is invoked.